 - Documenting the abuse with photographs, body maps, and victim statements

 Minnesota Adult Abuse Reporting Center

 The Minnesota Adult Abuse Reporting Center provides a toll-free number mandated reporters, and the general public can call to report suspected maltreatment of vulnerable adults.
 Reports will be promptly submitted to the appropriate investigative agencies.
 844-880-1574

 Minnesota Elder Justice Center

 The mission of the Minnesota Elder Justice Center is to mobilize communities to prevent and alleviate abuse, neglect, and financial exploitation of elders and vulnerable adults.
 Their three immediate focus areas are public awareness, professional education and practice, and public policy. elderjusticemn.org

 National Clearinghouse On Abuse In Later Life (NCALL)

 NCALL’s mission is to eliminate abuse in later life.
 Through advocacy and education, NCALL strives to challenge and change the beliefs, policies, practices, and systems that allow abuse to occur and continue.
 NCALL also aims to improve victim safety by increasing the quality and availability of victim services and support. www.ncall.us

 National Center On Elder Abuse (NCEA)

-The NCEA is the place to turn to for up-to-date information regarding research, training, best practices, news and resources on elder abuse, neglect and exploitation.
-The Center provides information to policy makers, professionals in the elder justice field, and the public. https://ncea.acl.gov/
+The NCEA is the place for up-to-date information regarding research, training, best practices, news, and resources on elder abuse, neglect, and exploitation.
+The Center provides information to policymakers, professionals in the elder justice field, and the public. https://ncea.acl.gov/